biolink/biolink-model/docs/index.md

                       * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
                          * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
                 * [MacromolecularComplex](MacromolecularComplex.md)
+             * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi
              * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
+                * [Snv](Snv.md) - SNVs are single nucleotide positions in genomic DNA at which different sequence alternatives exist
              * [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase
        * [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding molecular entities
           * [AnatomicalEntity](AnatomicalEntity.md) - A subcellular location, cell type or gross anatomical part